valcapp/jsc19/README.md

 ## Purpose
 Load your system-dynamics working folder and and run the app to automatically generate a micro-website for your model with a dynamically responsive dashboard.

-You would be able to customize it:
+You would be able to customize by:
-* change the text content of some page elements
+* changing the text content of some page elements
-* decide which input sliders to display on the dashboard
+* deciding which input sliders to display on the dashboard
-* decide which output charts to display on the dashboard
+* deciding which output charts to display on the dashboard
-* change the diagram in display on the dashboard
+* changing the diagram in display on the dashboard
-* capability to customize the setup for the model (baseline inputs configuration)
+* customizing the setup for the model (baseline inputs configuration)
+* adding multiple views for the setup and the dashboard

 ## Requirements